nulisx/masochi.st/DEPLOYMENT_GUIDE.md

    - Check deployment logs to verify no errors

 4. **Verify**:
-   - Test your live site at og.email
+   - Test your live site at drugs.rip
    - Try registering a user
    - Test API endpoints